 The speed of light was believed to be infinite until the 17Th century when Ole Roemer, while observing the moons of Jupiter, discovered that the light reflected by them takes a longer time to reach us when the Earth is farther from Jupiter in its orbit.
 Roemer had just discovered that the speed of light is finite.
-A century later, Maxwell determined the magnitude to be an exorbitant 299,792,458 m/s.
+It was in the year 1975, after lots of precise measurements, scientists determined the magnitude to be an exorbitant 299,792,458 m/s.

 Now that is truly unfathomable.